wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.17 =
-* Fixed: Patched an issue that prevented attributes from being deleted
+* Fixed: Patched an issue that prevented attributes from being deleted.
-* Fixed: Patched a minor security flaw
+* Fixed: Patched a minor security flaw.

 = 3.9.16 =
 * Fixed: Patched a bug where the image size for categories was not adjusting correctly